There is a lot to be proud of, but there is still plenty of room to do more…

 Kimahli Powell, executive director of Rainbow Railroad, an organization that helps LGBTQ people escape state-sponsored violence, agrees about the need for a special ambassador.
 He notes that Canada had a special LGBTQ advisor to the prime minister between 2016 and 2019, but, problematically, that role was designed for an MP, which made it vulnerable to political winds.
 When Randy Boissonnault, the Liberal MP who held the special LGBTQ advisor position, was defeated in the 2019 election, the role disappeared with him.

-Canada has also had an LGBTQ2 Secretariat since 2017, but it is tucked away within Heritage Canada, and, as such, it has a domestic focus and lacks the political clout needed to effectively champion LGBTQ issues abroad.
+Canada has also had an LGBTQ2 Secretariat since 2017, but that mini-department is tucked away within Heritage Canada, and, as such, it has a domestic focus and lacks the political clout needed to effectively champion LGBTQ issues abroad.
 According to Dignity Network Canada, a better alternative would be to create an analogous entity, or leadership position, within Global Affairs Canada (a department within the federal government that oversees international relations) – but that has not happened, despite lobbying from civil society.

 In general, Powell argues that Canada needs to create more senior positions that can oversee the global LGBTQ file and, more importantly, are designed to be durable so that Canada’s commitments to global LGBTQ advocacy remain stable even as governments change over time.